 This course provides the student with clinical experience under the supervision of clinical staff and faculty.
 Students will develop clinical competence by performing a variety of radiographic procedures on a diverse patient population.
 Student learning and competence will be determined in part through frequent critique and evaluation, as well as specific formative and summative assessment tools.
 Students are expected to demonstrate the clinical skill and competence as required of an entry-level radiographer.
-Prerequisites: Semesters I, II, III, and IV courses

-Program Type: Associate's Degree Delivery Method: On-ground or hybrid See "Note" on Course Descriptions page
+See "Note" on Course Descriptions page